DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-11-improving-the-activity-log-and-timeline.md

 We also moved away from the blue ‘train track’ styling which didn’t work very well, especially on the activity log where the events are across different applications.

-It also sets us up nicely to use the same application list layout when we introduce search and filter.
+The new styling will also work better than the ‘train track’ when we introduce the filter panel on the left hand side of the page.

 ## How it works